tasdikrahman/tasdikrahman.me/_posts/2020-10-07-why-I-chose-to-do-tdd-for-my-side-project.md

 So as you see, it's not necessary that following the above practices, will allow you to create bug free software.

+Bhola had [~99.63%](https://github.com/tasdikrahman/bhola/pull/65/checks?check_run_id=1203022679) coverage at the time this bug was present in it, but it didn't stop it from having this bug.

 100% code coverage doesn't mean that your software is bug free/free of issues.
 The only real test is when your software is getting used by someone.
 This is where it should behave/perform as it is expected out of it.
 There's [no silver bullet](https://en.wikipedia.org/wiki/No_Silver_Bullet).

 ## So what's the use then?